WestwoodRobotics/KiwiCode/README.md

 ## Codespace Creation Process

 The new codespace creation process uses the latest Ubuntu 22 distro, downloads and extracts the specified file, and replaces year and version references dynamically.

+## Dockerfile Note

+The Dockerfile now includes the installation of the `wget` package to ensure it is available for use during the container creation process.